Nezhinskiy/logger-tg/README.md

 - **Flexible Logging Levels:** Supports all standard logging levels (DEBUG, INFO, WARNING, ERROR, CRITICAL).
 - **Customizable:** Easily configure the logger to suit your needs, including custom message formatting.
 - **Asynchronous Support:** Utilizes asynchronous communication with Telegram for efficient message delivery.
+- **Dynamic Logging Methods:** Use custom method names to dynamically log messages at any level, enhancing code readability and simplifying the search for log output locations.

 ## Installation
 `logger-tg` can be installed using pip.
 Ensure you have Python 3.6 or newer.